AlpacaTravel/graphql-docs/getting-started/itinerary/Reading from Itineraries/README.md

 # Reading from Itineraries

-> The Alpaca Travel Platform enables developers to access and manage
+> The Alpaca Travel Platform enables developers to access and manage travel
-> travel&#x20; content, including curated lists, trips, and trails, known as
+> content, including curated lists, trips, and trails, known as itineraries.
-> itineraries.&#x20; Read this guide to get started integrating and building
+> Read this guide to get started integrating and building apps and websites
-> apps and websites&#x20; accessing itineraries on the platform.
+> accessing itineraries on the platform.

 This guide is designed to provide developers with a comprehensive understanding of how to access and query itinerary content through our API.
 The API allows